coherence-community/coherence-demo/README.md

 ## Overview

 This document describes how to build and run the Coherence Demonstration application.
 The application showcases Coherence general features, scalability capabilities, and new features of 14.1.1.0 version including:

 * Cache Persistence
-* Federation
+* Federation (Commercial feature only)
 * Java 8 Support
 * OpenTracing Support

 When you run the application locally, it results in a single self-contained JAR, javadoc and source.

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

+> Note: This demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) and
+> as a consequence the commercial-only feature "Federation" is only available if you compile using the `-Pcommercial` profile.

 ## Table of Contents